-Have you ever thought about using social media to find grants or to help you win more grants?
+Have you ever thought about using social media to find grants?
+What about to help you win more grants?
 Social media can be a great tool to strengthen your grant finding and grant writing.
-Yet, many organizations haven’t considered how they can use social media in this capacity.
+Yet, many organizations haven’t thought about how they can use social media to find and win grants.
 This post will walk you through 5 easy ways you can use social media to find and win more grants.

 FOLLOW THE RIGHT ORGANIZATIONS

-First things first, be sure to follow your partners, similar organizations, national organizations that work on the issues you address, and current and potential funders on all appropriate social media platforms.
-These platforms may include Facebook, Twitter, LinkedIn, or Instagram.
+First things first, be sure to follow all the right organizations.
+This includes your partners, similar nonprofits, national nonprofits that work on the issues you address, and current and potential funders.
+Follow these organization on platforms such as Facebook, Twitter, LinkedIn, or Instagram.
 Following like-minded organizations and funders is the best way to get real-time updates from the different organizations in your network.

-Your partners will most often post information about upcoming events, organizational changes, programs and services, and community needs.
+Your partners will most often post information about upcoming events, organization changes, programs and services, and community needs.
 Keeping up with your partners’ activities may help you better identify grants to which you could co-apply.
-Your partners may also share funding opportunities that would be a perfect fit for your organization.
+Your partners may also share funding opportunities that would be a perfect fit for your nonprofit.